jethornton/flexgui/docs_flex/source/install.rst

 `sudo apt update`.
 This will allow you to install the new version of Flex GUI along with other Debian software.

+.. note:: on a brand-new Rpi5 using the linuxcnc.iso, use apt `--fix-broken install` to install several qt6 sub-dependencies

 The first command will ask for your password.
 Neither command will print anything in the terminal.